YashBorekar/VirtualMedConnect/SETUP.md

 git add .

 # Create initial commit
-git commit -m "Initial commit: MediConnect telemedicine platform"
+git commit -m "Initial commit: SmartCare telemedicine platform"
 ```

 ### 2. Create GitHub Repository

 1. Go to [GitHub](https://github.com) and click "New Repository"
-2. Name it `mediconnect` (or your preferred name)
+2. Name it `smartcare` (or your preferred name)
 3. Don't initialize with README (you already have one)
 4. Click "Create Repository"